-Counterparty role/risk Counterparty Relevant rating under criteria Minimum ratings and remedial actions Adjustment to analysis if minimum ratings and remedial actions not in line with criteria Account bank BNP Paribas, Germany Branch Parent DR: AA-/F1+ Minimum DRs of A or F1; replacement within 60 calendar days of becoming ineligible Minimum ratings and remedial actions in line with criteria.
-Swap counterparty DZ BANK AG Deutsche ZentralGenossenschaft sbank Without collateral posted: DCR: A or ST IDR: F1.
-With collateral posted: DCR: BBB- or ST IDR: F3.
-Minimum IDR (or DCR, as applicable) of A or F1; Upon downgrade below minimum ratings: within 14 calendar days, MtM collateral posting required and within 60 calendar days either • post additional collateral (liquidity adjustment and volatility cushion) or • guarantee or • replacement.
-If the counterparty elects to post collateral, minimum IDR (or DCR, as applicable) of BBB- or F3; replacement or guarantee within 60 days of downgrade below minimum ratings.
-Minimum ratings and remedial actions in line with criteria.
-Servicer and collection account bank Bank11 für Privatkunden und Handel GmbH There are no rating thresholds for servicers.
-Collections, other than prepayments, are transferred daily.
+Counterparty role/risk Counterparty Relevant rating under criteria Minimum ratings and remedial actions Adjustment to analysis if minimum ratings and remedial actions not in line with criteria Transaction account bank Deutsche Bank AG DR: A/F1 Minimum DRs of A or F1; replacement within 60 calendar days of becoming ineligible Minimum ratings and remedial actions in line with criteria.
+Swap counterparty Ansaction count bankDeutsche Bank AGDR: A/F1Minimum DRs of A or F1; replacer within 60 calendar days of becom ineligiblevap unterpartyDZ BANK AG Deutsche ZentralGenossenschaftsbankWithout collateral posted: DCR: A or ST IDR: F1.Minimum DCR (or IDR, as applical or F1; On downgrade below minimum ra within 14 calendar days, mark-to- collateral posting is required.
+And 60 calendar days the counterpartyWith collateral posted: DCR: BBB- or ST IDR: F3.On downgrade below minimum ra within 14 calendar days, mark-to- collateral posting is required.
+And 60 calendar days the counterparty• • • • • • • • • • On downgrade below minimum ratings: within 14 calendar days, mark-to-market collateral posting is required.
+And within 60 calendar days the counterparty must: • post additional collateral (liquidity adjustment and volatility cushion); or • obtain a guarantee; or • find replacement.
+If the counterparty elects to post collateral, minimum DCR (or IDR, as applicable) of BBB- or F3; replacement or guarantee within 60 days of downgrade below Minimum ratings and remedial actions in line with criteria.
+Servicer and collection account bank thresholds for servicers.
 There is no minimum rating for the servicer.
-Servicer continuity risk has been assessed to be mitigated in accordance with Fitch's counterparty criteria, by a liquidity reserve and a substitute servicer facilitator.
+Servicer continuity risk has been assessed as mitigated in accordance with Fitch's counterparty criteria, by a liquidity reserve and a substitute servicer facilitator.